-- 1. Electionware capacities exceed the boundaries and limitations documented for ES&S voting equipment and election reporting software.
-For this reason, ballot tabulator limitations define the boundaries and capabilities of Electionware system. - Electionware software field limits were calculated using default text sizes for ballot and report elements.
-Some uses and conditions, such as magnified ballot views or combining elements on printed media or ballot displays, may result in limits lower than those listed in the System Overview. - 3.
+- 1. Electionware capacities exceed the boundaries and limitations documented for ES&S voting equipment.
+For this reason, ballot tabulator limitations define the boundaries and capabilities of the Electionware system. - 2.
+Electionware software field limits were calculated based on an average character width for ballot and report elements.
+Some uses and conditions, such as magnified ballot views or combining elements on printed media or ballot displays, may result in field limits (and associated warnings) lower than those listed.
+Check printed media and displays before finalizing the election. - 3.
 The Electionware Export Ballot Images function is limited to 250 districts per export. - 4.
-Electionware is limited to the language special characters listed in the System Overview.
-Language special characters other than those on this list may not appear properly when viewed on equipment displays or reports.
+Electionware supports the language special characters listed in the System Overview, Attachment 1.
+Language special characters other than those listed may not appear properly when viewed on equipment displays or reports. - 5.
+The Straight Party feature must not be used in conjunction with the Single or Multiple Target Cross Endorsement features.

-- 5. The Straight Party feature must not be used in conjunction with the Single or Multiple Target Cross Endorsement features. - 6.
-The 'MasterFile.txt' and the 'Votes File.txt' do not support results for elections that contain multiple sheets or multiple ExpressVote cards per voter.
+6. The 'MasterFile.txt' and the 'Votes File.txt' do not support results for elections that contain multiple sheets or multiple ExpressVote cards per voter.
 These files can be produced using the Electionware > Reporting > Tools > Export Results menu option.
 This menu option is available when the Rules Profile is set to "Illinois".